Are you replacing your roof and curious about the types of shingles available?

 9. Luxury shingles

 Commonly referred to as “Premium shingles,” luxury shingles are exactly what the name depicts.
-Offering a unique appearance, these shingles are a highly durable roofing material and are laminated asphalt shingles.
+Offering a unique appearance, these shingles are highly durable laminated asphalt shingles.

 They are much heavier than their counterparts (see #1 and #2 above) and give the same unique feel that wood shake shingles provide.
 Laminate shingles like these offer a wide range of color and design selections and are commonly seen in pricier homes.
 They are more affordable than metal or copper roofing shingles but more expensive than traditional asphalt shingles.